 Impacted teeth can prove to be a particular issue for pre-prosthetics jaw surgery, especially when complications arise.
 In these cases, the tooth should be extracted as soon as possible so that it doesn’t cause any further issues.
 Management of impacted teeth is delicate, and extraction must happen before a prosthesis can be inserted into the mouth.
 Impacted teeth can cause pain and pressure in the gum at the eruption site, gum recession, periodontal disease, and spread of decay to adjacent healthy teeth.
 If impaction is not detected and taken care of in a timely manner, it increases the chances that the patient will experience further undesirable consequences, and makes pre-prosthetics jaw surgery impossible.

 Make sure that you keep up with regular appointments to catch problems like impacted teeth.
-If you need more information about jaw surgery or getting a dental prosthesis, contact us online or call us at 404-649-5620 for our Cumming location, or 404-236-6558 for our Buckhead location to make an appointment.
+If you need more information about jaw surgery or getting a dental prosthesis, contact us online or call us to make an appointment.